Client Email Marketing for Insurance Agents

 Include some professional, attention-getting images.
 Emails, blog posts and social media posts with images always perform better than those without.

-Keep it short and simple – no one wants to get a book by email.
-If you are offering up a larger article, give a brief synopsis and then link to the full article.
+Keep it short and simple – no one wants to read anything lengthy.
+If you do have a lot of content you want to share, give a brief synopsis and then link to the full article.